iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * This makes average votes per milestone the only reasonable metric to follow here.
 It directly measures participation.
 Therefore shows us if a large number of voters are interested in executing an emergency decision.
 * We don't want this emergency rule to enable a small group of voters to overthrow the consensus in the community.
 So an emergency motion must be the last resort and not easy to execute successfully.
 But also needs to give a reasonable metric to clearly state that even if the total number of votes reached is lesser (because the timeframe for counting will likely be less), the movement in the community was stronger in favor of the emergency vote.
-* Participation is, in my opinion, the best metric to reason about the legitimacy of such an emergency decision.
+* Participation is, in our opinion, the best metric to reason about the legitimacy of such an emergency decision.
 We must accept that an ongoing vote cannot be stopped or reverted.

-    So, even if everyone who voted in favor of the uncovered flaw first would stop voting once a flaw is uncovered or change his vote to the option "make no changes", it would be possible that the option which introduces a flaw would still achieve a majority vote and therefore needs to be implemented.
+    So, even if everyone who voted in favor of the uncovered flaw in the first vote would stop voting once a flaw is uncovered or change the vote to the option "make no changes", it would be possible that the option which introduces a flaw would still achieve a majority vote and therefore needs to be implemented.
 We will likely see that most votes will not reach very high participation.
 This is why a passing quorum of 5% for an average vote might be the way to go (it can always be increased if we want).
 An emergency proposal that brings up a valid argument can likely activate a much bigger group of community members that feel the need to stop this.

 * An emergency move against a proposal must prove that the community realized the decisions taken in the vote it aims to cancel were wrong.
 Therefore only strong participation can show this.
 It could be thought about defining specific metrics for an emergency proposal to succeed besides having higher participation like